A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Introduction

+with $w(\pi,f) = (\kappa N)^{o(1)}$.
 For $\kappa \geq 4$ the archimedean aspects of the holomorphic forms variation \eqref{theoGeomSpec_holomorphic} were worked out in \cite{KLPetersson} and while a relative trace formula proof of the $\kappa=2$ case strictly speaking has not appeared in the literature, it is expected to follow from a limiting argument and in any case is well-known from the classical Poincar\'e series approach to the Petersson formula.
-For more details see Sections \ref{sec:holomorphicunrefined} and \ref{theoGeomSpecProof}.
+We give more details on the holomorphic/discrete series case in Sections \ref{sec:holomorphicunrefined} and \ref{theoGeomSpecProof}.

 Similarly, one expects the opposite-sign case of Theorem \ref{theoGeomSpec} in which $m_1m_2<0$ to hold, but at present there is not a relative trace formula proof for this case.
 The shape of the formula would be similar but with an additional factor of $p(\pi)$ on the spectral side, where